brillout/wildcard-api/docs/readme.template.md

 };
 ~~~

-You may wonder why we return `undefined` when aborting:
+You may wonder why we return `undefined` when aborting.

 ~~~js
 // Node.js server